-This course is designed for pupils who have obtained at least a level 7 in (I)GCSE Italian in Year 9 and who wish to improve their knowledge of the language and culture.
-It offers an excellent foundation for non-native pupils who wish to study the language at IB Standard or Higher level.
+ITALIAN B PRE-IB Languages Option | Internal Assessment Overview This course is designed for pupils who have obtained at least a level 8 in IGCSE Italian in Year 9 and who wish to improve their knowledge of the language and culture.
+It offers an excellent foundation for non-native pupils who wish to study Italian as a Language B at IB Standard or Higher level.
 The topics covered in this course mirror the IB Language B syllabus: identities (lifestyles, health and wellbeing), experiences (leisure activities, holidays and travel, customs and traditions), human ingenuity (entertainment, communication and media, technology), social organisation (education, relationships, the working world) and sharing the planet (the environment, equality and globalisation).
 Pupils will be exposed to different types of texts (articles, videos, films, songs, short stories, blogs, web pages, etc.), which they will read and share opinions on, through speaking and writing.
 They will learn to write different types of texts, becoming familiar with the target audience and main stylistic devices of the texts.
 Moreover, they will study in detail an Italian book, focusing on its themes and characters.
 The course aims to develop and provide a deeper awareness of vocabulary, idiomatic structures and grammar, in order to acquire a more advanced level of proficiency, as well as enriching the cultural knowledge of Italy and the target language.
 By the end of the course, students should be able to reach the level B1 (with some elements of B2) of the Common European Framework of Languages.

-At the end of Year 10 and Year 11, pupils will be assessed internally according to criteria published by the International Baccalaureate.
+Assessment At the end of Year 10 and Year 11, pupils will be assessed internally according to criteria published by the International Baccalaureate.
 Please note that this is a non-exam course, which is graded using the IB scale, from 1 (lowest) to 7 (highest).

-At the end of this course, pupils could continue studying Italian B, either at Standard level or Higher level (if they have reached at least a grade 6 at the end of Y11), in the IB.
+Future Pathways At the end of this course, pupils could continue studying IB Italian B, either at Standard level or Higher level (if they have reached at least a grade 6 at the end of Year 11), in the IB.
 Those who decide not to continue studying Italian will have acquired a very good level of proficiency of the written and spoken language, which will be useful in their everyday life in Italy.